Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 This really depends on the location and fame of the Sak Yant Master.
 Generally however the price of a real Sak Yant from a Sak Yant Master is cheaper than a tattoo artist will ask.
 The Sak Yant process also involves the offering, respect, chanting of magical spells during the application and final blessing.
 These steps are not done by tattoo studios.

-Angelina Jolie’s Sak Yant Master now commands a higher fee than any tattoo studio will ask, but seldom does them himself anymore.
-Other less famous but still well known Sak Yant Masters will charge a price similar to the local tattoo parlor.
+Angelina Jolie’s Sak Yant Master now commands a higher fee than any tattoo studio will ask.
+Most other Sak Yant Masters will charge a price less or similar to the local tattoo parlor.
 In the North of Thailand in Chiang Mai you can obtain the Sak Yant for almost half the price of the local tattoo artists will request.

 Real Sak Yants are cheaper